 May a vendor object or appeal when SARS does not authorise a VAT refund?

-SARS uses a risk engine to objectively identify any risks that may be associated with the refund, which warrants further investigation and auditing.
-Vendors that are registered for e-Filing can make use of the Refund Dashboard to view the status of their refunds.
+Vendors that are registered for eFiling can make use of the Refund Dashboard to view the status of their VAT refund.

-Due to concerns involving VAT fraud, the use of third party banking details will only be permitted in two instances, firstly, where the vendor is a foreign company and secondly, where the vendor falls within the ambits of a “group of companies” (i.e. the vendor is either a subsidiary company or a holding company).
-In both cases, the vendor must supply the necessary authority from the account holder (for example, company resolution) and indemnify SARS against possible losses of amounts that are paid into the nominated bank account.
-The vendor is required to complete a VAT119i form
+Top Tip: Due to the risk of VAT fraud, the use of third party banking details will only be permitted in two instances, firstly, where the vendor is a foreign company and secondly, where the vendor falls within the ambits of a “group of companies” (i.e. the vendor is either a subsidiary company or a holding company).
+In both cases, the vendor must supply the necessary authority from the account holder (for example, company resolution) and indemnify SARS against possible losses for any amount that is paid into the third party bank account.
+The vendor is required to complete a VAT119i form for this purpose.

 To access this page in different languages click on the links below: